Online KRS Configurator

 Below you will find many of the same options as the desktop counterpart, such as Connection type and Beeper sounds on settings.
 Simply select the desired options, or change to a pre-configured Mode.

 After that, you will find a grid representing the 30 total possible buttons of a KRS Bumpbar (if you are configuring a 20 button, simply ignore the third row).
 Click on any of the buttons to configure (it will turn yellow).
-Below the grid you will find a section labeled Current Key Sequence.
+Below the grid you will find a section labeled Sequence Builder.
 This is where you will build the desired key sequence before loading it onto the currently selected key.
+You must first select a button before you can use the Sequence Builder.